RobotML/robotml.github.com/_sources/UserGuide/PlatformInstallation/InstallRobotmlTooling.txt

 If the platform is able to provide generated code source, there is a need to also install the different associated frameworks.
 It is the goal of the :term:`RobotML-sdk` (see :ref:`Install RobotML-sdk <UG-PI-IPD>` to know how to install it).

-For :term:`users <user>` willing to know more, it is possible to see how to create the platform in their classical :term:`eclipse` using specific update sites one after the other following :ref:`Revisit of Platform Installation <DG-IFD-RPI>`\ .
+For :term:`users <user>` willing to know more, it is possible to see how to create the platform in their classical :term:`eclipse` using specific update sites one after the other following :ref:`RobotML plateform installation from update site <DG-IFD-RPI>`\ .